Tips On How To Apply For A Design Team

-Today we wanted to share something a little different.
+Today we wanted to share something a little different, some tips on how to apply for a design team.
 After our recent design team call, some people requested feedback but unfortunately, we just don’t have the time to reply to everyone individually.
 Instead, we thought it would be helpful if we shared some hints and tips on how you can improve your applications in the future and help you understand what we (and I’m sure many other stamp companies) are looking for.

-This was our first call, so are by no means the experts here, but we learnt a lot by going through this experience, and thought it would be useful to share our learnings with you.
+This was our first call, so are by no means the experts here, but we learnt a lot by going through this experience.
+Hopefully, our learnings will be useful to you.

-Applying for a Design Team is very similar to applying for a job.
+When you apply for a Design Team, you should think about it as applying for a job.
 You need to make a good first impression and the first thing I would advise is to be positive!
 The company you are applying to is looking for the best people they can find to help promote their products.
 If you try to be modest and say things like “I’m not sure if I’m good enough” it’s not going to encourage the person reviewing you.

 Don’t highlight the negatives